Mbed-TLS/mbedtls/docs/architecture/psa-thread-safety.md

 We need to define clear policies so that driver implementers know what to expect.
 Here are two possible policies at two ends of the spectrum; what is desirable is probably somewhere in between.

-* Driver entry points may be called concurrently from multiple threads, even if they're using the same key, and even including destroying a key while an operation is in progress on it.
+* **Policy 1:** Driver entry points may be called concurrently from multiple threads, even if they're using the same key, and even including destroying a key while an operation is in progress on it.
-* At most one driver entry point is active at any given time.
+* **Policy 2:** At most one driver entry point is active at any given time.

-Combining the two we arrive at the following policy:
+Combining the two we arrive at **Policy 3**:

 * By default, each driver only has at most one entry point active at any given time.
 In other words, each driver has its own exclusive lock.
 * Drivers have an optional `"thread_safe"` boolean property.
 If true, it allows concurrent calls to this driver.